ecolab-nus/loom-dataflow/tool/README.md

     --df path/to/df.mlir > merged.mlir
   ```

+The pipeline expects a Triton `tt.shared` kernel (see `test/Dialect/Triton/mm_fixed_strides/ttshared.mlir`) together with a hardware description written in the nascent `df` dialect (e.g. `test/Dialect/DataflowDialect/2D_mesh.mlir`).
+After affinization, the GPU launch grid becomes a single 3-D `affine.parallel`.
+Exploration then pairs those iterators with the declared hardware dimensions, cloning the kernel per mapping, tagging parallel loops with `tmd.mapped_to`, and inserting outer `affine.for` loops whenever additional “waves” are required to cover the full grid.
+Nested `scf.for` loops stay within a core to model sequential tile processing.

 ## Affine utilities
 - `affine_explore` – enumerate mappings between DF spatial dims and the outermost `affine.parallel` loops in an affine module.
   ```bash